A few small portraits grace the wall: William Blake, Carl Sagan, Emily Dickinson, Confucius, George Carlin, Siddhartha Guatama among them.

 "Of course not!
-You must be confusing me with the Christians who torched my beloved Joan, and the whole Inquisition auto de fe scene in general.
+You must be confusing me with the Christians who torched my beloved Joan of Arc, and the whole Inquisition auto de fe scene in general.
 I made them feel damned, which is just as bad.
-And all the anxiety -- I can tell you the IBS incidence was very high during the Puritan days!"
+And all the anxiety -- I can tell you the Irritable Bowel Syndrome incidence was very high during the Puritan days!"

 "Heh heh.
 Voltaire was right when he said 'God is a comedian playing for an audience too afraid to laugh.'
 But remember, son, there was no laughter, no ifs, ands, or butts, not even any ors before the singularity that would eventually bang bigly.
 Now hand me the remote.
 Charlie Rose is interviewing Richard Dawkins, and he always cracks me up."

 "Of course.
 I'm not so sure about him, either.
 I guess I'm sort of an agnostic."